 Want to make someone feel really special?
 Make this for their birthday.
 I made this for my 12-year-old daughter's birthday.
 That's the age where you don't want a princess cake anymore and she's a little baker herself and I knew she would appreciate the extra effort I made to make this cake for her.
 Since she's the oldest and generally very independent and well-behaved, she tends to get left out.
 So I like to look for little ways to make her feel special.

-I love to make this gluten-free strawberry cake from scratch for special birthdays.
+I love to make this strawberry cake that's gluten-free for special birthdays.
 It looks so fancy and tastes SO GOOD!
 Everyone is always really impressed.

 For the Cake